Thebacha vote upheld

 Miltenberger can keep seat

-Vertes ruled there were no allegations or suggestions of illegal or corrupt activities by any candidate.
-Nor were there any suggestions of improprieties or negligence by election officials.
+Justice John Vertes ruled last Thursday there were no allegations or suggestions of illegal or corrupt activities by any candidate, nor were there any suggestions of improprieties or negligence by election officials.

-During the October 1995 territorial election, Miltenberger was declared the victor in the Thebacha riding with 607 votes, 36 more than the incumbent, Jeannie Marie-Jewell.
+During the 1995 election, Miltenberger was declared the victor in the Thebacha riding with 607 votes, 36 more than Jeannie Marie-Jewell.
 Two other candidates were far behind.

 The next month, 55 voters asked the court to declare the election invalid and order a new vote.

 The central issue was whether 36 or more invalid votes were cast.